oleander/Torrents/README.md

 - A direct download link to the torrent.
 - [IMDB](http://imdb.com) link

+## This version is no longer maintained

+Version 1.0 is no longer maintained.
+I might release version 2.0 in the future.

 ## Which trackers are implemented at the moment?

 ### Open trackers